U.S. Stands with Crimean Tatars: Commemorating Stalin’s Genocide 1944, Countering Putin’s Aggression

 May 10, 2025

-“This gathering serves as an important reminder of the crime against humanity committed by the Soviet leadership against the Crimean Tatar nation,” stated Zera Mustafaieva, President of the Crimean Tatar Foundation USA and research scholar at the Brian Lamb School of Communication, Purdue University.
+“This gathering serves as an important reminder of the genocide which was prepatred by the Soviet leadership against Crimean Tatar nation,” stated Zera Mustafaieva, President of the Crimean Tatar Foundation USA and research scholar at the Brian Lamb School of Communication, Purdue University.
 “Following Russia’s annexation of Crimea in 2014 and the resumption of repressions against Ukraine’s indigenous people, the memory of the 1944 genocide takes on special significance.”

 “Historical documents testify, in May 1944, while thousands of Crimean Tatars were fighting in the ranks of the Red Army against fascism, NKVD troops surrounded all Crimean Tatar villages and, under threat of execution, gave women, children, and the elderly 10-15 minutes to pack,” said Zarema Mustafaieva, Vice President of the Crimean Tatar Foundation USA and research scholar at Purdue University.
-“While Crimean Tatar soldiers were defending the Soviet state, that same state was conducting ethnic cleansing by repressing their families.
-The forced expulsion of Crimean Tatars began at 3:00 AM on May 18 and ended on May 20.
-Women, children, and the elderly were loaded into cattle cars and transported for 4 weeks without food or water.
-According to statistics of the Crimean Tatar researchers, 46.2% of the people-nation died in the first 18 months — 70% of them children.”
+“While Crimean Tatar soldiers were defending the Soviet state, that same state was conducting mass systematic destruction by repressing their families.
+The forced removal of Crimean Tatars began at 3:00 AM on May 18 and ended on May 20.
+Women, children, and the elderly were loaded into cattle cars “Machine of Death” and transported 423, 100 Crimean Tatars for 4 weeks without food or water.
+According to statistics of Crimean Tatar researchers, 46.2% of the nation murdered in the first 18 months — 70% of them children.”

 President of Ukraine Volodymyr Zelenskyy and First Lady Olena Zelenska lay flowers at the Memorial to the Victims of the Genocide of the Crimean Tatar People in Kyiv